onepub-dev/nginx-le/cli/README.md

 # Nginx-LE

+UPDATE: as of version 10.0.0 we know support HTTP3 as the default with a fall back to HTTP2.

 Nginx-LE provides a docker container and tools to create an Nginx web server that automatically acquires and renews HTTPS certificates.

 Nginx-LE uses the LetsEncrypt cli tool, Certbot, to acquire and renew certificates.